dscroft/wm9QF_programming_for_artificial_intelligence_labs/sqlite/sqlite.md

 ### :memory: databases

-One piece of functionality posessed by SQLite that is not typical of other databases is the ability to create an in-memory database.
+One piece of functionality possessed by SQLite that is not typical of other databases is the ability to create an in-memory database.
 This means that the database is created in RAM and does not persist to disk.

 Scenarios where this might be useful include: